 Learn how to grow a hanging basket or container for hummingbirds.
 The most natural way to satisfy hummingbirds’ thirst for nectar is to grow flowers they love.
 Three hummingbird favorites — fuchsias, geraniums and mini-petunias — thrive when planted together in hanging baskets.
 But there’s plenty of other flowers that hummingbirds and other pollinators love, too.

-- Choose a large hanging basket, 14 to 16 inches wide across the top.
+- Choose a large hanging basket 14 to 16 inches wide across the top.
 A basket with a coco liner will work, although plastic containers retain moisture better in hot weather.
 If you prefer a container, choose a barrel planter or larger size that sits high off the ground.

 - Install a hook and extender chain, so the basket hangs just below eye level, a convenient height for watering and maintenance.
 Plus, it makes it easy to adjust the height of your basket for best light exposure.
 Hang in a location that receives morning sun and late afternoon shade.
 For containers, place in a location that gets at least six hours of sun.

 - Water as needed to keep the soil lightly moist.
 Pinch back stems that become leggy.